CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

 ### Summary

-In this exercise, you have employed Copilot to automatically generate code in both ARM, Terraform, and PowerShell programming languages.
+In this exercise, Copilot has been utilized to automatically generate code in ARM, Terraform, and PowerShell.